bchareyre/yade-mpi/doc/sphinx/formulation.rst

 -------------
 In order to keep $\vec{u}_T$ consistent (e.g. that $\vec{u}_T$ must be constant if two spheres retain mutually constant configuration but move arbitrarily in space), then either $\vec{u}_T$ must track spheres' spatial motion or must (somehow) rely on sphere-local data exclusively.

-These two possibilities lead to two algorithms of computing shear strains.
-They should give the same results (disregarding numerical imprecision), but there is a trade-off between computational cost of the incremental method and robustness of the total one.

 Geometrical meaning of shear strain is shown in `fig-shear-2d`_.

 .. _fig-shear-2d: